 Bike Parking Policy

-Bicycle parking at PSU is reserved solely for the purpose of parking bicycles and electric assist bicycles as defined by Oregon statute.
-This includes human-powered vehicles, including tricycles, recumbent bikes, and other variations thereof that 1) have pedals and are pedal-operated, and 2) are not required to be licensed and registered by the Department of Motor Vehicles (see Oregon DMV).
+Bicycle parking (both indoor and outdoor) at PSU is reserved solely for the purpose of parking bicycles and electric assist bicycles as defined by Oregon statute.
+This includes human-powered vehicles, including tricycles, recumbent bikes, and other variations thereof which:

 PSU bicycle racks are not intended for the storage of bicycle trailers or any non-vehicular object that does not independently meet the Oregon definition of a bicycle or electric bicycle.

-TAPS advises against locking bikes to outdoor (short term) bicycle racks for extended periods of time, as bicycles left unattended may encourage theft and vandalism.
+The Bike Hub advises against locking bikes to outdoor bicycle racks for extended periods of time, as bicycles left unattended may encourage theft and vandalism.
 PSU shall not be held responsible for any bicycles and/or bicycle parts that are stolen or damaged while parked on campus.

 Improperly Parked Bicycles